Jongy/Jongy.github.io/_posts/2020-05-15-gcc-assert-introspect-2.md

 Moral of the story?
 Try to use stuff from `tree.h` only.
 GCC has no explicit distinction between "plugin API", "C frontend API" and other pieces of code.
-You can trust stuff from `tree.h` to be valid in virtually all cases; if you use any APIs declared in other files - make sure to they are also used somewhere in the same frontend you're working with: if writing something that works with the C frontend (like the plugin described in this article), don't use functions that aren't used anywhere in that frontend, otherwise it's not unlikely you'll bump into similar cases.
+You can trust stuff from `tree.h` to be valid in virtually all cases; if you use any APIs declared in other files - make sure they are also used somewhere in the same frontend you're working with: if writing something that works with the C frontend (like the plugin described in this article), don't use functions that aren't used anywhere in that frontend, otherwise it's not unlikely you'll bump into similar cases.